• Skip to primary navigation

 • Clean mussels - Place your mussels in a colander or bowl in the sink and run them under cold water.
 Rinse and scrub as necessary.

 • De-shell the mussel - These mussels had quite hard shells and were difficult to open up using hands.
 I chose this way to deshell them.
 Place 2 to 3 inch of water in a saucepan with a steamer and bring to a boil.
 Add the mussels to the steamer and cover.
 Reduce heat to medium and let it cook for 3 to 4 minutes.
-Take it out of the steamer and de-shell.
-It's easy to open up the shell once it's steamed.
-Also, remove the dirt out of the mussel.
-Do it in batches.

 • Heat oil in a pan and add finely sliced shallot and curry leaves.
-Saute until it becomes golden brown color.
+Sauté until it becomes golden brown color.

 • Crush ginger and garlic or make it into a paste.
-Add ginger-garlic and saute it well.
+Add ginger-garlic and sauté it well.

 • Add turmeric powder, chili powder, coriander powder and garam masala.
-Saute it well.
+Sauté it well.
 Add oil as required to fry the masalas.

 • Add cleaned mussels, enough salt, vinegar and cover and cook.
 Don't add water.
 Mussels have water in them, which seeps out while cooking. ** Vinegar is optional.
 I like slight sourness in the dish and hence added it.